KAGEYAMA Yoshiyuki

 Department of Chemistry, Physical Chemistry

-Theme | We investigate dynamics in molecular systems, where many molecules play cooperatively.
+| Theme | We investigate dynamics in molecular systems, where many molecules play cooperatively.
 This insight is very far-from the classical chemistry.
 The self-organized behaviors like as the biological phenomena will be established from our research field. |

-Field | Systems Chemistry, Supramolecular Chemistry, Biomimetic Chemistry, Organic Chemistry, Chemical Physics |
+| Field | Systems Chemistry, Supramolecular Chemistry, Biomimetic Chemistry, Organic Chemistry, Chemical Physics |

-Keyword | Self-Organization (Dissipative Structure), Nonlinear Dynamics, Energy Conversion, Catalysis, Collective Dynamics of Molecules, Autonomous Functions, Soft Matter, Active Matter |
+| Keyword | Self-Organization (Dissipative Structure), Nonlinear Dynamics, Energy Conversion, Catalysis, Collective Dynamics of Molecules, Autonomous Functions, Soft Matter, Active Matter |

 Introduction of Research

 In our body, a large number of molecules work cooperatively.
 As the result of the cooperation, molecules show special functions that the molecule cannot realize by alone.
-The aim of our research is fully-artificial creation of such a “super function” due to networks in multi-molecular systems, in vitro.
+The aim of our research is fully-artificial creation of such a “fascinating function” due to nonlinear networks in multi-molecular systems, in vitro.
 This novel research field is known as Systems Chemistry.

 The field of the research group is in multidiscipline area.
 All who interested in the research is welcomed to join.